-During the last 13 years KoToa has transformed in many ways as it strived to become one of the best diveislands in Thailand, bringing in all levels of diversand water lovers alike.
+During the last 11 odd years the islandhas changed in many different ways as it developed to become one of the largest divedestinations in Thailand, bringing all levels of diversand water lovers alike.

-Their lives consisted of cultivating coconuts, developing fruit and vegetables and of course nourishing themselves with fishing.
-In those early days getting to Koh Toa was a dangerous boat ride from nearby islands or the mainland, if and when the weatherand seas permitted, but the residents continued to multiply progressively all the same, even when the simple life was hard and without a large amount return.
+In those days getting to Ko Tao required a treacherous boat journey from near by islands or the main land, if and when the weatherand seas permitted but the population of the islandcontinued to grow firmly all the same, even when simple life was hard without much reward.

 There is a wide range of Guesthouses and Bungalowson Ko Tao for differnt kind of budget, availible to book in advance here.

 KohTao islandis situated approximately 65 km east of the coastline between Suratthani and Chumporn in the Gulf of Thailand and its approximatly 22 km in size - so small but not too small.